 Understanding competences of applicants can be a challenge as you can hardly compare their certificates and diplomas.
 Find out how to access the information you need!
-Transform a diministrative staff in your company.
+I magine you are trying to cover a job vacancy for an administrative staff in your company.
 From the job description you probably have, you have defined key qualifications or competences needed which are crucial to fulfil this job.
 At the same time you are defining a certain degree of independent work ability with more or less supervision required from colleagues or direct line managers.
 The same challenge approaches when your task is to provide internships or any other kind of work based learning for e.g. apprentices, VET students and you should try to estimate the competences and degree of independent work ability they are bringing with them.
 All this is, however, still fairly easy if the job applicants or potential VET students with need of practical training are coming from your country since they are trained and equipped with competences from your education and training system.
 It will be quite difficult if you are requiring e.g. excellent knowledge in bookkeeping and your applicant approaches with a certificate with a mark 6 in the field of administration and bookkeeping from a different country.
 What can you expect from a person with a mark